cooper/wikifier/doc/language.md

 # Language

-Wikifier's source language is designed to be easily legible by the naked eye.
+wikifier's source language is designed to be easily legible by the naked eye.

 * [Language](#language)
   * [Syntax](#syntax)